 Make your blog stand out with a creative feature box image & logo, and let your content do the talking for the rest of your site, and since the Conversion Theme is made for… well, conversions, the emails will start flowing in.

-The thing is (and really, the whole point of this post) is that you can and should have a clean site, but that doesn’t mean that there can’t be a lot of personality to it.
+Minimalism more your thing?
+The theme also comes in the “Tribe” variety, for all of you white space junkies!
+You can and should have a clean site, but that doesn’t mean that there can’t be a lot of personality to it.

 Jeff’s site has an awesome header image that is all about, yet when it comes time to read what he’s written, his theme doesn’t distract you with nonsense, and makes it really easy to subscribe.